 He started his life with disadvantage, but through sheer determination and a self-inflicted confidence in his writing ambitions, he rose to the top of his profession, becoming the most popular children book writer of his time, whose books have become part of the national school curriculum in literature.immense

 "Entertain, sure.
 But our true job, as modern children book writers is to help our readers to better understand the world around us.
 Children have questions.
 We must try to answer those, even if sometimes we ask the same questions from ourselves."
 GN

 His life is the proof of his philosophy "The deeper one finds himself at the bottom of the pool, the bigger push he can give to himself, as long as he is hungry enough to fulfill his dreams."
 Nogradi credits his early childhood experiences with much of his success in writing, as he says it helped him to "develop an extreme layer of toughness to handle rejections."

 The author later transposed his rebellious childhood experiences into the characters of his novels - hence the birth of the recurring hero in most of his books: the rebellious, warring child who fights against injustice, fights for his rights and for the preservation of his or her individuality.
 Whether it is the kid who stages his own kidnapping an attempt to reunite his divorced parents or the gang of good hearted kids who steal from crooked entrepreneurs, 'Robin Hood style', in order to help their parents to overcome financial difficulties, or Emily, the young girl who one morning wakes up realizing she had switched bodies with her mom - they all have one thing in common: an undeterred fighting spirit to understand the world around them and to make the world understand them.
-That is the reason why his stories are so appealing to the children of today's world, because they can relate their own fears, conflicts and dreams to the characters they meet in Nogradi's books.
+The reason why his stories are so appealing to the children of today's world is because they can relate their own fears, conflicts and troubles with the characters they meet in Gabor Nogradi's books.

 Gabor Nogradi will be 70 years old in 2017.